Max-Makhrov/Importer-v.02/README.md

 Step 1, Sources.
 See the source table => modify it with SQL.
 "Query source" is applied in the first step.

 Step 2, Target.
 Combine one or more source tables into one target => use SQL to combine multiple sources.
-"Query target" from sheet \<span style="text-decoration: underline;">Tatget</span>/ is applied in the second step.
+"Query target" from sheet \Tatget/ is applied in the second step.

 Step 3, Import.
 Delete existing data if needed => paste the new data.
 Note: the data is deleted from the columns of import only.